ravikiranvs/generator-servicenow-reactjs/Readme.md

 ├── /karma.conf.js                              # Configuration for running the tests
 └── /package.json                               # The list of npm 3rd party libraries and utilities
 ```
-##Working with servicenow Jelly
+##Working with ServiceNow Jelly (Using your deployed component in ServiceNow)
-Writing Jelly still needs to be done in a servicenow instance.
+Writing Jelly still needs to be done in a ServiceNow instance.

 The data from the Jelly should to be serialized to JSON:
 ```